In Tokyo and other packed cities, balconies have become almost essential extensions of tiny apartments.

 Some options mix glass tops with bamboo bases for a modern Japandi look.
 They’re perfect for holding your morning coffee or a cute little plant.

-Slimline slatted wooden shelves are made for small Japandi balconies.
-They barely take up space but give you storage for plants, books, or whatever little décor you love.
+Slimline slatted wooden shelves barely take up space but give you storage for plants, books, or whatever little décor you love.

 The wood slats add warmth and texture.
 You’ll find shelves in light oak or walnut tones that match other Japandi pieces.